S. Korea confirms additional avian influenza case | Yonhap News Agency

 S. Korea confirms additional avian influenza case

 SEOUL, Feb.
-7 (Yonhap) -- South Korea on Monday reported another case of highly pathogenic avian influenza (AI) at a chicken farm, raising the total number of bird flu cases found at poultry farms to 34.
+14 (Yonhap) -- South Korea on Monday reported another case of highly pathogenic avian influenza (AI) at a chicken farm, raising the total number of bird flu cases found at poultry farms this winter season to 43.

-The latest case was confirmed at the farm in Boryeong, 141 kilometers south of Seoul, in South Chungcheong Province, where some 42,000 chicken have been raised, according to the agricultural ministry
+The latest case was found at the farm in the central county of Jincheon, 91 kilometers south of Seoul, where around 96,000 chickens were being raised, according to the Ministry of Agriculture, Food and Rural Affairs.

-The case marked the 34th confirmed highly pathogenic AI outbreak reported at poultry farms in South Korea since Nov.
-8.
+The authorities cordoned off the farm and have implemented quarantine measures, including the culling of the poultry there as a preventive step, the ministry said.

-The government cordoned off the chicken farm and implemented quarantine measures, including the culling of the poultry there as a preventive step, the ministry said.
+South Korea reported the season's first highly pathogenic AI case on Nov.
+8, 2021, and has reported a total of 43 cases so far.

-Quarantine authorities launched a week-long disinfection operation Monday across the nation to stem the spread of bird flu.
+In the wake of a series of confirmed cases, the authorities extended the period of special disinfection operation across the country by one week through Sunday.

 graceoh@yna.co.kr